 - Sleeping for extended periods of time

-- Decline in cognitive skills
+- A decline in cognitive skills

 Over time, as the dependency deepens, those abusing Xanax will need to take increasing quantities of the drug to get the same euphoric effects as before.
 The more Xanax that is taken, the longer these symptoms will prevail and can lead to permanent damage.